codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

   max-width="30%"
   %}

-### Workflow performance in Delivery Pipelines Dashboard
+### Workflow performance by pipeline
-The Delivery Pipeline Dashboard in contrast to the Worflows dashabord shows is where to get inights into workflow performance at the level of a single pipeline.
-Here you can see aggregated KPIs for all the workflows in the selected Delivery Pipeline, and for every step in the workflows.
+The Delivery Pipeline Dashboard shows insights into collective workflow performance for a single pipeline.
+See KPIs such as success and execution rates for the workflows, and KPIs for workflow steps.
+Compare with the performance in the reference period to derive insights.

-** Select a
+1. From the **Delivery Pipelines** page, select a pipeline to see its workflows.
+1. Select the [Dashboard](https://g.codefresh.io/2.0/pipelines/edit/codefresh-v2-production/codefresh-v2-production/argo-platform-push%2Fservice-yaml/dashboard){:target="\_blank"} tab.

+  {% include image.html
+  lightbox="true"
+  file="/images/workflows/performance-kpis.png"
+  url="/images/workflows/performance-kpis.png"
+  alt="Workflow performance for selected pipeline" caption="Workflow performance for selected pipeline" max-width="60%"
+  %}

+**Workflow analytics**

 The upper half shows KPIs for all workflows submitted for the pipeline.
 To customize the view, select filters.
-All the filters are identical to those available for the aggregated view.
 In this view, you can also filter by **Branch** which is the Git branch or branches with the events that triggered the pipeline.

-1. Select a pipeline from the **Delivery Pipelines** page to see its workflows.
-1. Select the [Dashboard](https://g.codefresh.io/2.0/pipelines/edit/codefresh-v2-production/codefresh-v2-production/argo-platform-push%2Fservice-yaml/dashboard){:target="\_blank"} tab.

-#### View step analytics for workflows in a pipeline

-**Step Analytics information**
+**Step-level analytics**
+The Step Analytics list view in the lower half shows the KPI breakdown per step, and additional information on the step.
 Step analytics show the aggregated average for KPIs in each step of a workflow, across all active workflows for the selected pipeline.
-Analyze performance through the KPI metrics to identify how the metrics are trending, compared to the reference period Here's an example of step information for a pipeline in the Dashboard tab.
+Analyze performance through the KPI metrics to identify how the metrics are trending compared to the reference period
+> Each metric also shows the difference in percentage compared to the reference period corresponding to the Time range selected.

+Here's an example of step information for a pipeline in the Dashboard tab.

    {% include image.html